-Shamal Jabal Marrah, Central Darfur UPDATE 1: 6 JUNE 2021
+Shamal Jabal Marrah, Central Darfur UPDATE 2: 30 JUNE 2021

-EMERGENCY EVENT TRACKING Data collection: 30 May to 1 June 2021
+EMERGENCY EVENT TRACKING Data collection: 29 June 2021

 The DTM Emergency Event Tracking (EET) is deployed to track sudden displacement and population movements, provide more frequent updates on the scale of displacement, and quantify the affected population when needed.
 As a subcomponent of the new Mobility Tracking methodology in Sudan (Round One), and activated on a need basis, EET utilises a broad network of key informants to capture best estimates of the affected population presence per location - a useful tool for humanitarian response planning and design.